jakubmarcinowski/nowaja-polsza-ua/README.md

 6. HOST = hostname used for sitemap and host values in robots.txt

 Keep in mind that in preview env you don't set CONTENTFUL_DELIVERY_TOKEN instead you set CONTENTFUL_PREVIEW_TOKEN.
 Use contentful [docs](https://www.contentful.com/developers/docs/references/content-preview-api/#/introduction/preview-api-authentication) for reference

+## Environments

+There are three environments hosted on Netlify on `gajos@cprdip.pl` account.
+It's recommended to use just one accout on Netlify, because each additional user costs 15$/month.

+### `novayapolsha.pl`

+Production environment of russian version.
+Builds and deploys are triggered on each `Publish` in contentful and push/merge to `master` branch on client's repository.

+### `novayapolsha-ua`

+Testing environment of ukrainian version.

+### `novayapolsha-dev`

+Testing environment of both versions.
+Build and deploys are triggered on each push/merge to `develop` branch on client's repository.
+Additionally `Deploy previews` option is enabled, so on every pull request to `develop` new environment, building the site as it would be if the proposed changes were merged, will be generated.
+Deploy Previews are published to a URL which has the prefix `deploy-preview` followed by the identifier number of the pull request or merge request.
+For example, a Deploy Preview for pull request #42 will deploy to `deploy-preview-42--novayapolsha-dev.netlify.app`.